-As an academic, his focus is on understanding the strategic implications of executive personality, as well as enhancing the way that organizations build their leadership pipeline.
-Nathan’s research has appeared in most of the top journals in the field of management, including: Academy of Management Journal, Strategic Management Journal, and The Leadership Quarterly.
-Nathan is a recipient of the Kenneth Clark Award for innovative leadership research and sits on the editorial boards of the Journal of Applied Psychology and The Leadership Quarterly.
-During the 2012-2013 academic year, he held visiting faculty appointments at Cornell University and the University of Washington and he has taught a graduate leadership course at Fundação Getulio Vargas in Rio de Janeiro.
+As an academic, Dr. Hiller's focus is on understanding the strategic implications of executive personality, as well as enhancing the way that organizations build their leadership pipeline.
+Nathan’s research has appeared in most of the top journals in the field of management, including the Academy of Management Journal, Strategic Management Journal, and The Leadership Quarterly.
+He holds editorial board positions at the Journal of Applied Psychology and The Leadership Quarterly, and has won several research awards.

+Nathan has held visiting faculty appointments at Cornell University and the University of Washington, and has taught a graduate leadership course at Fundação Getulio Vargas (FGV) in Rio de Janeiro.
 Nathan loves to travel and draws regularly from his experience living in four countries on three continents in ten cities.
 He received his Ph.D. from The Pennsylvania State University.

 Watch Nathan’s keynote address during the HR.com’s 2017 LEAD conference in Nashville, Tennessee.

 Hiller, N. J., Sin, H. P., Ponnapalli, A. R., & Ozgen, S. (2019).
 Benevolence and authority as WEIRDly unfamiliar: A multi-language meta-analysis of paternalistic leadership behaviors from 152 studies.
 The Leadership Quarterly, 30(1), 165-185.

 He, W., Hao, P., Huang, X., Long, L., Hiller, N., & Li, S. (in press).
 Different roles of shared and vertical leadership in promoting team creativity: Cultivating and synthesizing team members' individual creativity.
 Personnel Psychology.